Red Spots on Skin: Should You Be Worried?

 Should I be worried?

 - Red spots on the skin shouldn’t cause discomfort.
-If they hurt, itch or otherwise bother you, see your doctor.
+If they hurt, itch or bother you, see your doctor.

 - Red spots on the skin shouldn’t bleed.
 If touching them causes bleeding, see a dermatologist.